 3. Kit homes are manufactured at 'optimum value engineering'

 Urban myths such as this are complete misinformation.
 In fact all homes are made this way to reduce cost: it's all about economics and not specifically about kit homes.
-It is unlikely, with today's engineering standards, and modern fastening methods, that engineeering would be sub-standard.
+It is unlikely, with today's engineering standards, modern fastening methods and council regulations, that engineeering would be sub-standard.
+Far more likely is a cheap shed being fitted out as a dwelling.

 4. Pre-fabricated or modular homes are far superior